BenjaminKiptoo/my-first-website/README.md

 ## Description

-_{This is my first webpage which contains a list of technologies i am going to learn.It also contains a link to my favourite things webpage which uses an img tag}_
+_This is my first webpage which contains a list of technologies i am going to learn.It also contains a link to my favourite things webpage which uses an img tag_

 ## Setup/Installation Requirements